inkyubeytor/05318-project/README.md

 representations of my chapters.

 I built the interface using Flask and Bootstrap.
+The files for the interface are located in the `/templates` directory.

-I wrote the rest of the recommendation system by myself, including:
+I wrote the rest of the recommendation system by myself in the `/recommender` directory, including:
  * Creating an index from downloaded works
  * Creating the vectors for downloaded works from spaCy output
  * Creating an easily human-readable form of the index.